 The sender score is in your own control and responsibility and in most cases, not an issue caused by the Kerio Connect configuration.

-To improve your emails' reputation and prevent messages being marked as spam by other vendors, it's recommended to follow the process below.
+To improve your emails' reputation and prevent messages from being marked as spam by other vendors, it's recommended to follow the process below.

 - Configure the SPF record.